Daily 20-Minute Product Tour at 1:00PM ET

 Amendments to this Addendum

-4 As regards the impact of such laws and practices on compliance with these Clauses, different elements may be considered as part of an overall assessment.
-Such elements may include relevant and documented practical experience with prior instances of requests for disclosures from public authorities, or the absence of such requests, covering a sufficiently representative time-frame.
+[2] As regards the impact of such laws and practices on compliance with these Clauses, different elements may be considered as part of an overall assessment.
+Such elements may include relevant and documented practical experience with prior instances of requests for disclosure from public authorities, or the absence of such requests, covering a sufficiently representative time-frame.
 This refers in particular to internal records or other documentation, drawn up on a continuous basis in accordance with due diligence and certified at senior management level, provided that this information can be lawfully shared with third parties.
 Where this practical experience is relied upon to conclude that the data importer will not be prevented from complying with these Clauses, it needs to be supported by other relevant, objective elements, and it is for the Parties to consider carefully whether these elements together carry sufficient weight, in terms of their reliability and representativeness, to support this conclusion.
-In particular, the Parties have to take into account whether their practical experience is corroborated and not contradicted by publicly available or otherwise accessible, reliable information on the existence of absence of requests within the same sector and/or the application of the law in practice, such as case law and reports by independent oversight bodies.
+In particular, the Parties have to take into account whether their practical experience is corroborated and not contradicted by publicly available or otherwise accessible, reliable information on the existence or absence of requests within the same sector and/or the application of the law in practice, such as case law and reports by independent oversight bodies.

 Visual Lease Logo